Business report structure

 Business reports typically adopt the sections listed below.
 Your assignment question may specify the appropriate sections to use.

 Executive summaries are sometimes placed at the start of reports.
-A useful summary condenses the essence of the report so that the reader can quickly grasp the report's aims, objectives and main findings (with key recommendations if the report is an action plan).
+So, check your assignment instructions regarding whether you need to include an executive summary.
+A useful summary condenses the essence of the report so that the reader can quickly grasp the report's aims, objectives, and main findings (with key recommendations if the report is an action plan).

 Example Executive Summary